 China introduced the world to many things, and one of the most famous ones is tea.
 Chinese have been drinking tea for nearly 4000 years.
 One of the most important aspects of tea in China emerges in China Tea Ceremony.
 Let’s find out interesting facts about it on Tripways!
 If you are planning to visit China, don’t forget to read and be informed about Tourist Traps in China!

 Chinese Tea Ceremony or Japanese Tea Ceremony?

-Although the Chinese did invent tea ceremonies, it was in Japan where it flourished; therefore, when hearing tea ceremony, many people think of Japan.
-Both the Chinese tea ceremony and Japanese tea ceremony follow the principals of east Asia philosophical point of view.
+Although the Chinese did invent tea ceremonies, it was in Japan where it flourished; therefore, when hearing tea ceremonies, many people think of Japan.
+Both the Chinese tea ceremony and Japanese tea ceremony follow the principles of east Asia’s philosophical point of view.
 Additionally, the Chinese tea ceremony is based on Buddhism, Taoism, and Confucian, which all reflect just one word, peace.

 What is this Chinese tea ceremony all about?